greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

   WHERE relid = '<table_name>'::regclass;
 ```

+### <a id="topic76classic"></a>Constructing a pg_partitions-Equivalent Query

+Refer to [Migrating Partition Maintenance Scripts to the New Greenplum 7 Partitioning Catalogs](../../install_guide/migrate-classic-partitioning.html) for information about mapping Greenplum 6 partitioning catalogs to the new definitions in Greenplum 7.

 ## <a id="prune"></a>About Partition Pruning

 *Partition pruning* is a query optimization technique that improves performance for declaratively partitioned tables.